duari132/6iec-web-development/README.md

-# 6iec-web-development
+# 7iec-intro-coding
-6IEC Web Development
+7IEC Introduction to Coding